depXOfficial/depXCognitoSetupCmd/README.md

 # Setup-AWS-Cognito-depX
-This repo will first time setup AWS Cognito for depX users.
+This repo will help depx users with their first time setup of AWS Cognito.
 This software is still in alpha.

+### Pre-requisites

+1. AWS account
+2. IAM User with admin access
+3. Permanent Security credentials

-Make sure you have an active AWS account and have generated security credentials for your IAM user.
-If not, you can checkout the following links:-
+You can create an IAM user and generate permanent security credentials by checking out the following links:-

 1. https://docs.aws.amazon.com/IAM/latest/UserGuide/security-creds.html
 2. https://k21academy.com/amazon-web-services/create-access-and-secret-keys-in-aws/